aaronbloomfield/ccc/hws/ethprivate/index.md

 personal.unlockAccount("0x0123456789abcdef0123456789abcdef01234567");
 ```

 This will prompt you for your password.
 You have to replace the address shown with your account address.
-You can also use `eth.coinbase` as the account address, as that should be the same account.
+You can also use `eth.coinbase` as the account address, as that should be the same account: `personal.unlockAccount(eth.coinbase)`.
 By default it unlocks for 5 minutes; you can unlock it until geth exits via: `personal.unlockAccount(eth.coinbase, "password", 0)` (replacing `password` with your account's password).

 You can then send me 1 (fake) ETH: